-We may be deemed to be controlled by Ms. Lisa Simmons, Ms. Serena Connelly and the Family Trust.
+We may be deemed to be controlled by Ms. Lisa Simmons and the Family Trust.
 See Note 1.
 Corporations that may be deemed to be controlled by or affiliated with these individuals sometimes engage in (a) intercorporate transactions such as guarantees, management and expense sharing arrangements, shared fee arrangements, joint ventures, partnerships, loans, options, advances of funds on open account, and sales, leases and exchanges of assets, including securities issued by both related and unrelated parties and (b) common investment and acquisition strategies, business combinations, reorganizations, recapitalizations, securities repurchases, and purchases and sales (and other acquisitions and dispositions) of subsidiaries, divisions or other business units, which transactions have involved both related and unrelated parties and have included transactions that resulted in the acquisition by one related party of a publicly-held minority equity interest in another related party.
 We continuously consider, review and evaluate, and understand that Contran and related entities consider, review and evaluate such transactions.
 Depending upon the business, tax and other objectives then relevant, it is possible that we might be a party to one or more such transactions in the future.

 From time to time, we may have loans and advances outstanding between us and various related parties pursuant to term and demand notes.
 We generally enter into these loans and advances for cash management purposes.
 When we loan funds to related parties, we are generally able to earn a higher rate of return on the loan than we would earn if we invested the funds in other instruments.
 While certain of these loans may be of a lesser credit quality than cash equivalent instruments otherwise available to us, we believe we have evaluated the credit risks in the terms of the applicable loans.
-In this regard, prior to 2017, we entered into an unsecured revolving demand promissory note with Valhi whereby we have agreed to loan Valhi up to \$40 million.
-Our loan to Valhi, as amended, bears interest at prime plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2021.
+In this regard, prior to 2018, we entered into an unsecured revolving demand promissory note with Valhi whereby we have agreed to loan Valhi up to \$40 million.
+Our loan to Valhi, as amended, bears interest at prime plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2022.
 Loans made to Valhi at any time under the agreement are at our discretion.
-At the end of our fiscal year in 2018 and 2019, the outstanding principal balance receivable from Valhi under the promissory note was \$34.0 million and \$28.1 million, respectively.
-Interest income (including unused commitment fees) on our loan to Valhi was \$1.8 million in 2017, \$2.1 million in 2018 and \$2.4 million in 2019.
-On December 31, 2019 (two days after our 2019 fiscal year, but on the last day of the fiscal year for Valhi), we loaned \$5.7 million to Valhi, increasing the outstanding principal balance receivable from Valhi under the promissory note to \$33.8 million.
+At the end of our fiscal year in 2019 and 2020, the outstanding principal balance receivable from Valhi under the promissory note was \$28.1 million and \$29.5 million, respectively.
+Interest income (including unused commitment fees) on our loan to Valhi was \$2.1 million in 2018, \$2.4 million in 2019 and \$1.5 million in 2020.

 Under the terms of an Intercorporate Service Agreement ("ISA") with Contran, employees of Contran perform certain management, tax planning, financial, legal and administrative services for us on a fee basis.
 Such fees are based upon estimates of time devoted to our affairs by individual Contran employees and the compensation of such persons.
 Because of the large number of companies affiliated with Contran, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial and administrative staffs duplicated at each entity, thus allowing certain individuals to provide services to multiple companies but only be compensated by one entity.
-Fees pursuant to these agreements aggregated \$2.8 million in 2017, \$3.5 million in 2018 and \$3.4 million in 2019.
+We negotiate ISA fees annually and agreements renew quarterly.
+Fees pursuant to these agreements aggregated \$3.5 million in 2018, \$3.4 million in 2019 and \$3.4 million in 2020.